bvharshitha/Fault-Tolerance/README.md

 ## Project Structure

 This repository contains three separate implementations of fault tolerance protocols in distributed systems.
-For simplicity and organization, all three projects are placed in a single repository.
+For simplicity, all three projects are placed in a single repository.
 Each folder corresponds to an individual protocol:

 1. **SWIM Protocol** – Failure detection and membership updates using direct/indirect pinging.
 2. **Two-Phase Commit (2PC)** – Transaction coordination with vote and decision phases across distributed nodes.